Tatsumi0000/Raelize/README.md

 # Raelize

 Raelize is macOS IME tool for English.
+This is a coined word combining realize(気付く), æ, and aspect(両面) 🫰

 <p align="center">
 <img src="./img/img0.gif" width="650" alt="">
 </p>

-Raelize is a coined word combining realize(気付く), æ, and aspect(両面) 🫰

 # How to use?